 Whether it's a cell phone, tablet, laptop, or work-from-home situation, technology nowadays is turning us more and more into workaholics whether we realize it or not.

-The number of recreational cannabis dispensaries continues to grow, with close to two dozen state approvals given since the first adult recreational sales in the state back in April.
-Here is where the open sites are located.
+The number of recreational cannabis dispensaries continues to grow, since the first NJ adult use marijuana sales in April 2022.

 Where to find the best pint of Guinness in NJ